carmine560/trading-peripheral/README.md

 By default, the script uses your default GnuPG key.
 To use a different key, specify its fingerprint with the `-G` option.

+#### SBI Securities Login Credentials

+This script stores your username and password for logging in to SBI Securities in the `SBI Securities Variables` section of the configuration file.

 ### Options

   * `-P BROKERAGE PROCESS|EXECUTABLE_PATH`: set the brokerage and the process